emersion/soju/doc/ext/bouncer-networks.md

 ### Network notifications

-If the client has negociated the `soju.im/bouncer-networks-notify` capability, the server MUST send an initial batch of `BOUNCER NETWORK` messages with the current list of network, and MUST send notification messages whenever a network is added, updated or removed.
+If the client has negotiated the `soju.im/bouncer-networks-notify` capability, the server MUST send an initial batch of `BOUNCER NETWORK` messages with the current list of network, and MUST send notification messages whenever a network is added, updated or removed.

-If the client has not negociated the `soju.im/bouncer-networks-notify` capability, the server MUST NOT send implicit `BOUNCER NETWORK` messages.
+If the client has not negotiated the `soju.im/bouncer-networks-notify` capability, the server MUST NOT send implicit `BOUNCER NETWORK` messages.

 When network attributes are updated, the bouncer MUST broadcast a